 *Here are some of the creativity and innovation researchers and practitioners whose work and findings have inspired us: Margaret Boden, Mihaly Csikszentmihalyi, Edward de Bono, Steven Johnson, Mary Lou Maher, Sir Ken Robinson, Everett M. Rogers, and Piotr Wozniak, among others.

-We’re Cheo and Sherman, and we’re primarily motivated by one question: how can we make the process of coming up with good ideas more efficient, to help people be more creative?
+We’re Cheo and Sherman, and we’re primarily motivated by one question: how can we use technology to be more creative?

 Our proposed answer is Idea Journal.